dhelonious/BuildSystemTerminal/README.md

 ### Input prompt

-With BuildSystemInput you can use the additional boolean key `"prompt"` in you build systems.
+With BuildSystemInput you can use the additional boolean key `"input_prompt"` in you build systems.
 If set to `true`, an input panel will be shown, where the command can be edited before execution.
 This allows for great flexibility an can be used for passing additional arguments to the build system command.

 ### Terminal geometry